 Overall, everyone agrees that in photography, you generally get what you pay for.
 I’m not saying that there are no cheap photo lenses that are of high quality, but overall, the more you pay for a lens, the better it will be.
 Only you can determine whether it is acceptable to pay this or that sum for a camera lens.

 Keep in mind that there are, for example, very good camera lenses at a lower cost.
-To name but two for portrait photography, by Canon:
+To name just two for portrait photography, by Canon:

 - The 50 mm f/1.8 II, perfect for portraits on an APS-C camera.
 I have owned one for a few years now, and it is perfect for taking pictures of my little one with a beautiful blurred background.
 Compact and lightweight, I love it for its compactness!